dbdexter-dev/meteor_demod/README.md

 with the help of LRPTofflineDecoder or [meteor\_decoder](https://github.com/artlav/meteor_decoder).

+Please note that, to get the best decoding performance, you should downsample the I/Q recording to about 140KHz.

 # Compling and installing

-As usual, type `make` to compile the package, `make install` to install the binary to /usr/bin/.
+As usual, type `make` to compile the project, `make install` to install the binary to /usr/bin/.
 A `debug` target is available if you want to keep the debug symbols in the executable.